MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

 Once a blob is certified, Walrus will ensure that sufficient slivers will always be available on storage nodes to recover it within the specified epochs.

+## Delete

+Stored blobs can be optionally set as deletable by the user that creates them.
+This meta-data is stored in the Sui blob object, and whether a blob is deletable or not is included in certified blob events.
+A deletable blob may be deleted by the owner of the blob object, to reclaim and re-use the storage resource associated with it.

+If no other copies of the blob exist in Walrus, deleting a blob will eventually make it unrecoverable using read commands.
+However, if other copies of the blob exist on Walrus, a delete command will reclaim storage space for the user that invoked it, but will not make the blob unavailable until all other copies have been deleted or expire.